Electronic-Gulden-Foundation/announcement/README.md

-# Bitcointalk forum e-Gulden announcemet
+# Bitcointalk forum e-Gulden announcement

 The bitcointalk forum: https://bitcointalk.org is where each cryptocurrency is announced at first and where project changes are updated;